YULIA PETRACHUK

 In 2007, Ms. Petrachuk appeared in the role of Mimi in Puccini's "La Boheme" in Ischia, Italy, as part of the Ischia Summer Music Festival.
 Later that same year, Ms. Petrachuk performed with the Vilnius Philharmonic Theater in Lithuania.

-In 2008, she entered a professional training program in Bern, Switzerland.
-During 2009-2011, Yulia commenced her career in Europe with many performances and concerts at the venues such as State Theater Bern and State Theater Bil (Switzerland).
+In 2008, she entered a professional opera training program at Bern Art University in Bern, Switzerland.
+During 2009-2011, Yulia commenced her career in Europe with many performances and concerts at the venues such as State Theater Bern and State Theater Biel Solothurn (Switzerland).
+Her major roles performed were Princess in Prokofiev’s opera “The Love for Three Oranges”, Flaminio in Pergolesi’s opera “Flaminio”, Elisa in Mozart’s opera “Il Re Pastore.”

-After Ms. Petrachuk immigrated to the USA in 2011, she became a finalist for the Placido Domingo Washington Opera Program 2012.
-Also, she received a Grant from The Schuyler Foundation for Career Bridge 2012 (New York) and became a finalist in the Opera Idol Competition 2013 (New York).
-In 2015, Ms. Petrachuk became a finalist of the Vocal Arts DC Discovery Series Competition in Washington DC and a New Jersey State Opera Vocal Competition finalist.
-Also, in 2015, she won the Montpelier Art Center's Classical Recital Series Competition.
+After Ms. Petrachuk immigrated to the USA in 2011, she became a finalist for the Placido Domingo Washington Opera Program (2012).
+Also, she received a Grant from The Schuyler Foundation for Career Bridge in New York (2012) and became a finalist in the Opera Idol Competition in New York (2013).
+In 2015, Ms. Petrachuk became a finalist of the Vocal Arts DC Discovery Series Competition in Washington DC and a New Jersey State Opera Vocal Competition.
+Also, in 2015, she won the Montpelier Art Center’s Classical Recital Series Competition.

-Ms. Petrachuk performed under the guidance of maestros such as Wes Lockfaw, Franco Trinca, Alfredo Sorichetti, Hakan Sensoy, Yuriy Yanko, Ernest Hoetzl, Giovanni Reggioli, Pavel Lando, Michael Wittenburg, Michael Kotelnikov, Kurt Schmid, Denis Kirpanyov, Conrad van Alphen, Christian Schulz, and others.
+Ms. Petrachuk performed under the guidance of maestros such as Arif Dadashev, Jeremy Walker, Wes Lockfaw, Franco Trinca, Paolo Vagieri, Alfredo Sorichetti, Hakan Sensoy, Yuriy Yanko, Ernest Hoetzl, Giovanni Reggioli, Pavel Lando, Michael Wittenburg, Michael Kotelnikov, Kurt Schmid, Denis Kirpanyov, Conrad van Alphen, Christian Schulz, and others.

-Yulia collaborated with many renowned musicians, such as the assistant conductor of Metropolitan Opera and pianist Steven Crawford, Italian pianist Carlo Pari, violinist Shlomo Mintz, cellist Denis Shapovalov, pianist Michael Fennelly, pianist David Northington, soloists of Metropolitan Opera baritone Javier Arrey and tenor Jonathan Tetelman, pianist Tatiana Loisha, bass Bruno Pratico, and many others.
+Yulia collaborated with many renowned musicians, such as the assistant conductor of Metropolitan Opera and pianist Steven Crawford, Italian pianist Carlo Pari, violinist Shlomo Mintz, cellist Denis Shapovalov, pianist Michael Fennelly, pianist David Northington, soloists of Metropolitan Opera baritone Javier Arrey, tenor Jonathan Tetelman, and bass Grigory Soloviov, pianist Tatiana Loisha, bass Bruno Pratico, and many others.